 While the addition of activated charcoal to personal care products may seem new, charcoal has been used for medicinal purposes for thousands of years.
 The first recorded use of medicinal charcoal comes from an Egyptian medical papyri written around 1500 BC when ancient Egyptians used charcoal to adsorb wound odor.

 Today charcoal is still used to purify the water we drink.
 It is used in air filters to purify the air we breathe and in the ground to detoxify the soil in which we grow our food.
 Medicinal charcoal is used in the treatment of drug overdose and poisoning, in kidney and liver dialysis machines, and in wound dressings.
 It is also an effective, natural deodorizer.
-It can be mixed with water and taken internally for poisoning, indigestion, and diarrhea, or used externally in poultices, compresses or baths to help treat of infections, pain, and remove impurities from the skin.
+It was mixed with water and taken internally for poisoning, indigestion, and diarrhea, or used externally in poultices, compresses, or baths to help treat infections, and pain, and remove impurities from the skin.